aj8971996/personalportfolio/README.md

 ## Overview

 This Angular application provides an interactive online resume with a modern, responsive design.
-It offers two download options:

-1. **ATS-Friendly Resume** - A clean, optimized PDF designed to pass through Applicant Tracking Systems
+**ATS-Friendly Resume** - A clean, optimized PDF designed to pass through Applicant Tracking Systems

 ## Features